roemvaar/cs_notes/docs/computer_systems/c.md

 The preprocessor also generates macro code and replaces symbolic constants defined using #define with their values.

-output: hello.i
+Output: hello.i

 2) Compiler: compiling is the second step.
-It takes the output of the preprocessor and generates assembly language, an intermediate human readable language specific to the target processor.
+It takes the preprocessor's output and generates assembly language, an intermediate human readable language specific to the target processor.

-output: hello.s
+Output: hello.s

 3) Assembler: assembly is the third step of compilation.
 The assembler will convert the assembly code into pure binary code or machine code (zeros and ones).
 This code is also known as object code.

-output: hello.o
+Output: hello.o

 4) Linker: Linking is the final step of compilation.
 The linker merges all the object code from multiple modules into one.
 If we use a function from libraries, the linker will link